Experiential Learning Credit

 How Can I Participate In ELC?

-There are two pathways in which to participate in ELC and potentially earn academic
+There are three pathways in which to participate in ELC and potentially earn academic credit:

 - Critically reflect on the learning experiences;